 ‘Everyone has their own personal trials, both in and out of work.
 But a lot of people hide mental health issues and people are often ashamed to say when they’re struggling.’

-Lucy says she would now like the senior members of the team to do the Invictus Trust course as well, and would consider similar requests from other employees.
-‘The feeling that you’re making a difference’: generational engagement and levels of satisfaction amongst Specsavers’ early career optometry professionals (January 2017)
+Lucy says she would now like the senior members of her team to do the Invictus Trust course as well.
+‘The feeling that you’re making a difference’: generational engagement and levels of satisfaction amongst Specsavers’ early career optometry professionals

 Share, Print or Favourite